Moira & Darren

 And she turned back to the train where blue-capped and uniformed crew were greeting the boarding passengers with smiles and pleasant welcomes.

-If her mother had still been alive, she’d have freaked.
+Her mother would have freaked had she still been alive.
 Which sane person ran off to Venice to be with a man they’d started texting three days ago?

 Time to throw all caution to the winter wind and let a new life take her.
-And tightening her grip on her travel case, she stepped forward into the unknown.
+And tightening her grip on her travel case, she stepped forward into her new start.

 * * *